Connor Wong Player Props: Red Sox vs. Rangers

 Connor Wong At The Plate

-- He has homered in five games this year (8.5%), homering in 2.9% of his trips to the dish.
+- He has hit a long ball in five games this season (8.3%), leaving the park in 2.9% of his chances at the plate.

-- In 20.3% of his games this season, Wong has had at least one RBI.
-He's picked up more than one in 10.2%.

-- He has scored in 24 games this season, with multiple runs six times.
+- He has scored in 24 games this year (40.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.